Sighfy/CSIS250-Public/README.md

 # CSIS250

-The collection of python3 code from my python class
+The collection of python code from my class

-This is also my first time using GitHub and trying it out 😁